man on alien planet

 *

-I have described my view of the relatively near-term future on Earth in my essay "The Future of Being Human" (available in my book by that title) and several others.
-Life won't be as different as most current speculation suggests.
+I don't believe life in the future will be as different from today as most current speculation suggests.
 Artificial intelligence (AI) will alter many aspects of it, but will never take over from humans.
-We aren't going to become shapeshifters or cyborgs, though we will benefit from genetic and neurotechnological advances where they are useful.
-No matter how many new technologies are developed, people will have the same underlying wants and needs that they do now.
+Nor are we going to become cyborgs, though we will benefit from genetic and neurotechnological advances where they are useful.
+No matter how many new technologies are developed, people will have the same underlying wants and needs they do now, as no doubt they did in ancient times.
 Couples will still fall in love.
-Their feelings about their families will remain unchanged, as will their sense of what's important to them, however unlike today's their appearance and activities may be.
+Their feelings about their families will remain unchanged, as will individuals' hopes and fears regarding what's important to them, however unlike today's their appearance and activities may be.

 This will be true, I believe, as far into the future as it is possible to imagine.
 Human nature isn't going to change.
 Whatever it is that makes us human--which is at present beyond our understanding--is not subject to transformation by time.
 But as far as humankind as a whole is concerned, there will be one major step in our evolution that will redefine our status forever.
 We will become a spacefaring species.